gpuprog/nlu-summ-eval/README.md

 At first step please create environments.

 The "tf1" witch packages:
-python=3.6.13
+- python=3.6.13
-tensorflow=1.2.1
+- tensorflow=1.2.1
-pandas=1.1.5
+- pandas=1.1.5

 The "nlu" with packages:
-python=3.9.12
+- python=3.9.12
-datasets==2.6.1
+- datasets==2.6.1
-rouge-score==0.1.2
+- rouge-score==0.1.2
-transformers==4.22.2
+- transformers==4.22.2
-openai
+- openai

 P.S.
-Also you shopuld install ipykernel in both environments (it will be requested by Visual Studio Code)
+Also you should install ipykernel in both environments (it will be requested by Visual Studio Code)

 ### 2. Setup your OpenAI API key.
 Create a file openai-api-key.txt (under the "root" project folder) and push your key into this file.